anastassiavybornova/knudepunkter/NEXTSTEPS.md

 * docker?!

 * What to do when septima database is down?
 Alternative setup for using data stored on disk? --> Just store data to geopackage as it is now when downloaded from WFS connection

+## @ Kirsten:

+Please send us
+- the technical specifications (from Septima)
+- the process description (from Folkersma)
+- the Faxe data set

+Please allow us
+- to get in touch with Folkersma about child/parent data